PythonToGo/lit1337-pusher/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## 📧 Contact
-- For inquiries, please contact [your email address].
+- For inquiries, please contact *pythontogoplease@gmail.com* .

 ## 🔗 More Information
 Visit the [lit1337 repository](https://github.com/PythonToGo/lit1337) to explore the entire project, which includes the backend, the Pusher Chrome extension, and the dashboard.